Dwight H. Johnson: Death

-Just after 11:30 p.m. on April 29, 1971, Johnson was shot after entering an Open Pantry convenience store 1 mi from his home, drawing a .22 caliber revolver from under his topcoat and demanding money from the cashier at the front of the store.
+Just after 11:30 p.m. on April 29, 1971, Johnson was shot after entering an Open Pantry convenience store 1 mi from his home in Detroit, drawing a .22 caliber revolver from under his topcoat and demanding money from the cashier at the front of the store.
 The store owner was in the back office, responding to Johnson's demand for the money, when shots were fired.
 The owner was hit in the left bicep and returned fire with a .38 Special revolver.
 Seven shots were fired.
 Johnson sustained four bullet wounds, three to the chest and one to the face, and died on the operating table at 4 a.m. on April 30.
 He was buried at Arlington National Cemetery on May 6, 1971, in Section 31 Lot 471.
 Johnson's mother said: "Sometimes I wonder if Skip was tired of this life and needed someone else to pull the trigger".